bloodpraxis/RT-Dialogue-Tracker/README.md

 6. Profit.

+## Do it Yourself - Alternate method

+If you have git, clone the repo to your local machine and use ```git diff```

-Alternatively, you can download the files you want to compare and use something like [WinMerge](https://winmerge.org/?lang=en) to compare them on your own local machine.
+Alternatively, you can download individual files from its branches and use something like [WinMerge](https://winmerge.org/?lang=en) to compare them on your own local machine.

-It is possible that the webpage will not show you the differences due to them being too large (for example comparing earliest with latest version).

 ## Dates